-Additional clinic or physiotherapy appointments will be made if there are thought necessary by your physiotherapist and Mr Jari.
+Additional clinic or physiotherapy appointments will be made if there are thought necessary by your physiotherapist and Prof Jari.

-Your physiotherapist will also carry out stability and strength testing to monitor your progress.
+Your physiotherapist may also carry out stability and strength testing to monitor your progress.
 This will include;

-- KT1000 stability testing on the reconstructed knee to compare the stability of your knee with the opposite knee - Isokinetic testing.
+- KT1000 stability testing to compare the stability of your knee with the opposite knee - Isokinetic testing.
 This will test your leg muscle strength so we can compare your operated leg with your other leg (approx 3 months).

-We will ask you to complete questionnaires at 1 month, 6 months, 1 year and 2 years after your surgery.
+We may ask you to complete questionnaires at 1 month, 6 months, 1 year and 2 years after your surgery.